antrea-io/nephe/docs/getting-started.md

 To manage security policies of Public Cloud VMs, we need to first import the target VMs onto the `Nephe Controller`.
 The following section explains how to set up access to public cloud account, select target VMs, and import VMs into the K8s cluster as `VirtualMachine` CRs.
+The examples below import VMs into the `sample-ns` Namespace.

 ### CloudProviderAccount

-To import cloud VMs, user needs to configure a `CloudProviderAccount` CR, with a K8s Secret containing base64 encoded cloud account credentials.
+Before importing cloud VMs, we need to configure a `CloudProviderAccount` CR, with a K8s Secret containing base64 encoded cloud account credentials.
 The Secret should be created in `nephe-system` Namespace, so that `Nephe Controller` can access it.
-Samples below will create CRs and import VMs into the `sample-ns` Namespace.

 #### Sample Secret for AWS